zp20945/Group-project-CE903_HR/README.md

 - Detects **RR intervals** using peak detection.
 - Computes **SD1 and SD2** values from RR intervals.
 - Generates **Poincaré plots** using Matplotlib.
-- Saves plots and a CSV file containing Poincaré metrics.
+- Saves plots and a CSV file containing Poincaré metrics per participants folder and in the main a csv containing parameters of all of them.

 ### **Output**
 - Poincaré plots saved in `Results/PointcarePlots/`.
-- CSV file (`PoincareMetrics.csv`) with SD1, SD2, and Parasympathetic Index.
+- CSV file with SD1, SD2, and Parasympathetic Index.
+- CSV file with all participants

+## Merging and comparission
+### **Objective**
+-Combine HRV metrics from split videos, whole videos, and arousal ground truth into a single dataset.

+Processing Steps
+-Load CSV Files:
+-HRV metrics from split videos (All_Participants_PoincareMetrics.csv from Participant_Analysis_Intervals).
+-HRV metrics from whole videos (All_Participants_PoincareMetrics.csv from Participant_Analysis_Whole).
+-Arousal ground truth data (individual_ground_truth_without_hm2.csv).

+Expand Stimuli for Whole Videos:
+-Some stimuli in the whole-video dataset need to be split into multiple components.
+-The script uses a predefined mapping dictionary to create corresponding entries.

+Merge Datasets:
+-Merge split videos and whole videos datasets using Participant and Stimulus as keys.
+-Merge with arousal ground truth data to align physiological metrics with labeled arousal responses.

+Select Relevant Features:
+-Participant
+-Stimulus
+-Parasympathetic_SplittedVideos
+-Parasympathetic_WholeVideos
+-Arousal

+Save the Final Merged Dataset:
+-The script creates an output folder (Comparission/).
+S-aves the merged dataset as final_merged_output.csv for further analysis.

+## IBI_plotting
+### **Objective**
+- Print PPG signal and IBI´s overtime

 ---
 ## Dependencies